jewelsofthought/neshama/site/posts/parashot/Vayikra.md

 **Parasha in Depth**

-The second half of the book of Exodus—whose reading we concluded last week—was taken up primarily with the details of the Sanctuary’s construction; in Exodus’ concluding verses we read how the Sanctuary was erected and the Divine Presence came to dwell in it.
-Thus the Sanctuary commenced its function as the “Tent of Meeting” between G‑d and man: the place that is the focus of man’s endeavor to serve his Creator, and where G‑d communicated to man and made His presence felt within a humanly constructed abode.
+The second half of the book of Exodus—whose reading we concluded last week—was taken up primarily with the details of the Sanctuary's construction; in Exodus' concluding verses we read how the Sanctuary was erected and the Divine Presence came to dwell in it.
+Thus the Sanctuary commenced its function as the "Tent of Meeting" between G‑d and man: the place that is the focus of man's endeavor to serve his Creator, and where G‑d communicated to man and made His presence felt within a humanly constructed abode.

 In the Parshah of Vayikra, which opens the book of Leviticus, G‑d speaks to Moses from the Tent of Meeting and begins His communication of the laws governing the bringing of the korbanot, the animal and meal offerings that are the central feature of the service performed in the Sanctuary.